rrnair/urbannest-server/README.md

 # urbannest-server
-A real estate listing REST API backend
+An REST API server for Web UI